seleneledain/forest_drought_forecasting/README.md

 - `specs`: Specifications passed to earthnet-minicuber, defining region, time and bands of interest.
 For more details of the possible cube specifications, check the `earthnet-minicuber` code.
 - `specs_add_bands`:  Specifications for adding locally stored data (including forest mask).
 The data will be added in the same resolution, projection and within the same bounds as the existing data in the minicube.
 There are two types of features that can be added to the minicube.
     - temporal: bands computed using the raw data in the cube, among ['NDVI']
     - static/local features: include topographic, vegetation and soil features.
-The possible features that can be added and their meaning are detailed in `feature_engineering/feature_list.txt`.
+The possible features that can be added and their meaning are detailed in `feature_engineering/bands_info.py`.
+Add paths and descriptions there.
+- `bands_to_drop`: list of bands to remove from final pixel timeseries.
 - `root_dir`: Where generated data should be stored.
 - `split`: train/validation/test
 - `context`: Number of context frames
 - `target`: Number of target frames
 - `shift`: Shift between Sentinel-2 and ERA5.
 ERA5 will be shifted n steps forward with respect to Sentinel-2, but the timestamps used for naming files are those of Sentinel-2.
 - `cloud_cleaning`: maximum number of consecutive missing values (in NDVI timeseries) for which cloud cleaning will be performed.
 If > cloud_cleaning, the pixel wil not be used as a data sample.
 If 0/None no cloud cleaning is done.
-- `normalisation`: If True, compute min/max for each band in the training set
+- `normalisation`: If True, compute min/max for each band in the training set.
+- `remove_pct`: In cloud cleaning, remove lower x % of values per week of year (provide the percent as decimal between 0 and 1).
+- `loess_frac`: Fraction of data to consider in timeseries when applying LOESS smoothing.
 - `target_in_summer`: If True, data samples will be created only if the start date of the target (label) is contained in Jun.
 1st- Sep.
 1st.
 Relevant for val/test set.
+- `drought_labels`: use a drought mask to sample pixels
+- `forest_thresh`: minimum fraction of pixel covered by forest for sampling
+- `drought_thresh`:  minimum fraction of pixel covered by drought label for sampling
+- `pixs_per_scene`: optional.
+Limit to number of pixels to be sampled in a scene to generate model samples.

 **How to create dataset**